trundlebits/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/UsingEmbeddedSwift/Basics.md

 2. **Creating a bridging header** that exposes the C functions and types from the SDK to Swift.
 3. **Configuring the build system** to compile Swift code with the right flags and link it with the SDK's libraries.

 Most embedded SDKs provide a build system integration, commonly with CMake, Make, or their own custom build scripts.
-At the most basic level, it's always possible to manually call the compiler (`swiftc`) as described above from any build system.
-This will produce a .o file for the entire Swift module, and then a .o file can typically be directly used in the build system.

 For details and concrete examples of how to integrate with more common platforms, SDKs and build systems, see <doc:IntegratingWithPlatforms>.